SillyTavern/SillyTavern-Docs/Usage/API Connections/DreamGen.md

 ### How can I stop the model from repeating itself?

-You can try increasing "Repetition Penalty" in the Completion Settings or rephrase the part of the context that's getting repeated.
+You can try increasing "Repetition Penalty" in the Completion Settings or rephrasing the part of the context that's getting repeated.

 ### How can I steer the role-play?